GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ### VC Login Service

 This custom Next.js web app provides a user frontend for the login process, as well as necessary backend API routes.
-It handles the wallet connection, the Verifiable Presentaiton exchange, the verification
+It handles the Verifiable Presentation exchange with the wallet, the verification of Verifiable Presentations and of the Verifiable Credentials inside, and the extraction and remapping of claims.

-## Flow
+## Login Flow

 The user starts out on the service website.
 The flow is slightly simplified for improved readability.
 For example, the responses for Redis lookups are not shown.
+This is an authorization code flow:

 ```mermaid
 sequenceDiagram